 Take Great Photos, Use Stories, and Post Often

-While this sounds daunting, bulk preparing content allows you to get a whole weeks’ worth of posts done in a short amount of time.
-You then don’t have to worry about it until the next week.
+While this sounds daunting, bulk-preparing content allows you to get a whole weeks’ worth of posts done in a short amount of time.
+You then don’t have to worry about it until the following week.

-To effectively bulk prepare content, you first need to collect a large selection of photos.
-Take pictures of your food, restaurant, staff, and user-generated content.
+To effectively prepare content in bulk, you first need to collect a large selection of photos.
+Take behind the scenes pictures of your staff and food, and don’t forget to include user-generated content.

 If you want to keep some spontaneity, you can still add time-sensitive posts as they occur and just push back your previously scheduled content.